WordPress - What Is It?

 Also, not all of the themes and plugins are updated by their developers to keep up with the WordPress Core updates, and not all of them are coded well enough in the first place to keep your WordPress website slick.
 Sometimes, even though everything is correctly coded, conflicts can arise between different plugins which can stop your site from working altogether.

-There are three troublesome consequence of not keeping your website's WordPress Core, Themes and Plugins updated.
+There are three troublesome consequences of not keeping your website's WordPress Core, Themes and Plugins updated.
 Firstly the site can become very slow to load, preventing visitors reaching your information, and Google also penalises slow sites; parts or all of your website can stop working, and your site can become vulnerable to hackers.

 Keeping everything updated and in sync, making sure you have the latest most appropriate plugins, optimising images and maintaining your website free of malware is a regular but necessary function and our hosting and maintenance services manage this for you.